 An independent Sustainability Appraisal of the Island Plan has also been undertaken and is published alongside the plan.
-The Sustainability Appraisal provides a more detailed

-41 Jersey's Performance Framework: measuring sustainable wellbeing understanding of sustainability and how the different facets of this have informed the development of the Island Plan.
+The Sustainability Appraisal provides a more detailed understanding of sustainability and how the different facets of this have informed the development of the Island Plan.